-If this is useful to you, you can thank me by grabbing tacos with me; I'm new to town and looking for friends!
+If this is useful to you, you can thank me by grabbing 🌮tacos 🌮with me.
+Many people have already reached out and I met some of my best friends here this way!
 Tweet me and let's become friends. :D

 See a section you know more about than me?
 Tweet me and I'll add it to this guide and credit you. :)